Quick Answer

 What is a renters insurance deductible?

 A deductible is the amount you pay out of pocket before your insurance coverage kicks in on a claim.
 Common deductible options are $500 or $1,000.
-Choosing a higher deductible lowers your monthly premium, while a lower deductible means you pay less if you file a claim but your monthly cost will be slightly higher.
+Choosing a higher deductible lowers your monthly premium; a lower deductible means you pay less out of pocket if you file a claim, but your monthly cost will be slightly higher.

 Can I get renters insurance if I have a poor credit score?

 Yes, you can still obtain renters insurance with a low credit score.
-However, in most states, insurers are permitted to use a credit-based insurance score — which is related to but distinct from your standard FICO Score — as a rating factor.
-This means your premium may be slightly higher.
+In most states, insurers are permitted to use a credit-based insurance score, which is related to but distinct from your standard FICO Score, as a rating factor, so your premium may be slightly higher.
 Some states restrict or prohibit the use of credit in insurance pricing; check your state’s regulations through the NAIC consumer portal.

 Does renters insurance cover roommates?